robin-ede/crash-pipeline-489/README.md

 4. **Grafana Permissions**: Fixed with `chown 472:472 grafana_data` (Grafana runs as UID 472)
 5. **DuckDB Concurrent Access**: Dashboard/API use read-only connections; only Cleaner writes (single-writer pattern)
 6. **Large Model Files**: Moved to `.gitignore`, generated locally instead of committing to Git
+7. **Grafana Dashboard Persistence**: Dashboards stored in internal database were lost on redeployment.
+Solved by exporting to JSON (`monitoring/grafana/dashboards/`) and provisioning via Docker volumes for automatic import on container startup

 ### Key Learnings